alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 ### Invite users to an org

-Org managers must add users to their org when they join their team:
+Org managers can add users to their org when they join their team:

 1. Sign into the [GOV.UK PaaS admin tool](https://admin.cloud.service.gov.uk).
 1. Select the appropriate org.